 Ndoruma’s troops were divided in a large number of companies.
 Each company comprised five or six ranks of spearmen and archers, preceded by a rank of marksmen.
 The men armed with guns fired two or three rounds, before throwing themselves to the ground.
 Three ranks of spearmen launched themselves at us; if they were repulsed or killed, the marksmen were again called into action before more spearmen hurled themselves forward once more; in the event of defeat, the marksmen were the first to flee the field in order to take up positions in the rear to cover the retreat of the remaining spearmen.
 (Les marches et le combat, 1904, p.
 21 in Deuxième Section de l’État-Major de la Force Publique, 1952, pp. 317-318)

 While demonstrating a great degree of sophistication through the integration of firearms with other weapons, the end result proved catastrophic: 500-600 dead against six killed and 21 wounded for the Force Publique (Les marches et le combat, 1904, p.
 21 in Deuxième Section de l’État-Major de la Force Publique, 1952, pp. 317-318).
-The concentrated fire and the rigid discipline of a European square formation wreaked havoc the serried ranks of the Azande who, in the opinion of Guy De Boeck (1987) suffered not from primitive weapons or tactics but, like many other African forces, simply a failure to discern the intentions and tactics of their opponents before it was too late (p.
+The concentrated fire and the rigid discipline of a European square formation wreaked havoc on the serried ranks of the Azande who, in the opinion of Guy De Boeck (1987) suffered not from primitive weapons or tactics but, like many other African forces, simply a failure to discern the intentions and tactics of their opponents before it was too late (p.
 29).

 Les marches et le combat equally referenced other indigenous groups who made heavy use of firepower.
 The Enguettra revolt in the north-east of the colony around the turn of the century resulted in numerous engagements in which the Force Publique faced their own captured rifles.
 On 25 February 1900, Commandant Verstraeten’s column made contact.